PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Grants user powers if their soul is tainted
 - Who has them
 	- Woe: main shard + 1 fragment (taken from Lick in session 1)
-	- Professor Baelen ir'Torn: 1 fragment (Needs development, where/how did he find it?)
+	- Professor Baelen ir'Torn: 1 fragment
 	- Hrothgar: 1 fragment, obtained from Draven when Hrothgar battled and killed him

 ##### Etherseraph